michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.8.9 =
+- Fixed a misspelling in the `Manage Units` page regarding PHP codes.

 = 3.8.8 - 01/17/2019 =
 - Added the `aal_ajax_loaded_unit` jQuery event for templates using JavaScript.
 - Fixed an issue that plugin translations are not recognized by wordpress.org by adding `Text Domain` and `Domain Path` to the plugin comment header